Lids Careers | Opportunities in Retail & Sports Merchandise

 • Key Holder

 Key holders are often experienced team members who take on opening and closing responsibilities, oversee shift changeovers, and support junior employees.
-They are trusted to act in the absence of a manager and often assist in making daily sales decisions or resolving customer concerns.

 • Assistant Store Manager

 The assistant manager supports all operational aspects of the store.
 From inventory audits to employee training and sales goal tracking, they’re involved in both day-to-day tasks and longer-term planning.
-This is typically a full-time role for someone looking to grow into store leadership.

 • Store Manager